SladeMahoney/City_Surf_Project/README.md

 ![alt text](https://github.com/SladeMahoney/City_Surf_Project/blob/Elena/images/weight.PNG)

+## Results: Confusion Matrix, Accuracy Score, and Classification Report
+![alt text](https://github.com/SladeMahoney/City_Surf_Project/blob/Elena/images/matrix_scores.PNG)

+- Actual 0 = True Negative - one-time participants
+- Actual 1 = True Positive - returned to CSP
+- Predicted 0 = False Positive
+- Predicted 1 = False Negative

+The Confusion Matrix shows the model can accurately predict 32 students to be one-time participants.
+This is the True Negative (TN).
+One student was predicted to return to CSP programs but in fact was a one-time participant (False Positive).
+10 Students were predicted to be one-time participants but in fact returned to CSP Programs (False Negative).
+And finally 4 students were accurately predicted to return to CSP (True Positive).

+The precision score is high because of the low false positive count.
+Recall score is high and accurate for one-time participants, but not for returning students.
+This is probably attributed to the on average, lower count of these students.

-### Limitations of Machine Learning
+### Limitations of Machine Learning and Model of Choice
-- Small data set; complete information for only 186 students used for this model
+- Small data turnout, complete information for only 186 students used for this model
+- Discrepancies between sheets (attendance sheet/demographic sheet) or incomplete data
 - Unequal opportunities at schools, a disadvantage with RFC weighted feature process
-- Discrepancies and incomplete data sets (attendance sheet/demographic sheet)

-## Results
-![alt text](https://github.com/SladeMahoney/City_Surf_Project/blob/Elena/images/matrix_scores.PNG)
+- Strict feature selection creates narrow model and unavoidable bias
+- Ethical concerns - protecting participant identity at any given cos

 ## Recommendations
 ### For Future Analysis

+Outstanding Research Goals
-- Outstanding research goals included analyzing the length of time students are with CSP, analyzing sibling engagement within CSP programs
+- Length of time specific students are with CSP
+- Existence of sibling engagement within CSP programs

+More robust data collection
-- Aim for more robust data collection; a similar distribution of recorded participants for both student demographic information and attendance records
+- Similar distribution of recorded participants for both student demographic information and attendance records
-- Narrowing the gap in participant discrepancies can allow the data to show a clearer representation of participants in that no students are left behind
+- Narrowing the gap in participant discrepancies can allow for more accurate visuals of representation in that no students are left behind

 ### Workflow Process
-- Assign clear boundaries in project workflow to avoid issues with branching
+- Assign clear boundaries in project workflow to avoid issues with branching; more intentional with merges
+- Refining the statistical analysis on attendance and participation trends by program type and length